National Mission

 On a gray Rochester day in early January our mission team set out for a weeklong trip to New Bern, NC to help hurricane disaster victims recover from past storms.
 Our team included Dan Harrison, Janette Henderson, Craig and Calypso Kunkle, Adam Petersen, Carol Anne Strawbridge, Steve and Sally Christensen (Gates Presbyterian) and Nick Tangney (Dan’s nephew).

-Our accommodations for the mission trip were hosted by Neuse Forest Presbyterian Church and their Volunteer village (previously their education building) consisting of 9 bunk rooms, showers, bathrooms, laundry facilities, a lounge and use of one of their 2 kitchens.
-It reminded me of the book many of us read on the Neighborhood Church - partnerships with local organizations to extend the impact of the church into the community.
-On Sunday, we worshiped and ate lunch at the church.
+On Sunday, we worshiped and ate lunch with the Neuse Forest Presbyterian Church.
+It reminded us of the book many of us read on the Neighborhood Church - partnerships with local organizations to extend the impact of the church into the community.
 A big surprise for us all was that the Pastor, Rev. John A. Robinson, Jr., had preached at our Church shortly after the fire as a part of Presbyterian Disaster Assistance’s response to our disaster.
 That sermon inspired some members of our church to partner with PDA on mission work.

-Mr. Eddy is Miss Mary’s next-door neighbor.
-His trailer home was damaged in 2018, and he qualified for disaster assistance.
-The trailer then burned down, and he no longer qualified for help.
-He accepted the offer of an old, dilapidated trailer and had it moved to the site of the burned-out one.
-CCDRA became aware of Mr. Eddy’s situation when he asked if there were any plywood scraps at Miss Mary’s building site that he could use to cover the holes in his floor.
+Mr. Eddy, who is Miss Mary’s next-door neighbor.
+Mr. Eddy is currently undergoing daily chemotherapy, yet he has taken in his developmentally challenged cousin.
+His trailer home was damaged in 2018 and later burned down, causing him to lose his disaster assistance.
+Neighbors gave him an old, dilapidated trailer and it was moved to the site of his burned-out one.
 Other CCDRA volunteer groups already rebuilt and insulated part of the trailer floor, but there was still much to be done.
 In 4 days, our team ripped out and rebuilt the rest of the floor – new framing, insulation, subfloor, and vinyl plank flooring.
-The plumbing was redone so that the tub, sinks and washer no longer run from the trailer directly onto the ground.
-All of the electrical outlets are now functioning.
-Everything in Mr. Eddy’s home, including the trailer itself, have been given to him by neighbors and friends and he is currently undergoing daily chemotherapy, yet he has taken in his developmentally challenged cousin and given her a home.
-His sense of humor kept us all in good spirits as we worked!
+The plumbing and electrical systems are now functioning.
+Mr. Eddy’s sense of humor kept us all in good spirits as we worked!
 The transformation of Mr. Eddy’s cousin over the course of the week was inspiring.
 At first we were just a disruption to her normal routine.
 By the end of the week she was pitching in and helping, sharing smiles and hugs with the group and referring to us as family.

 On a bright and sunny day, we departed New Bern with smiles on our faces and a deep, satisfying warmth in our hearts.
 It is so inspiring to meet people who have been through so much yet maintain their faith and optimism that life is good.
 “Go where God sends you, do what he wants you to do” – words to live by.
 While our mission work was outwardly focused on “fixing and rebuilding” people’s homes, the overarching purpose is to help restore people’s lives.
 By engaging in neighborly love for one another, we are all moved.
 The folks we help feel loved and cared for and in the process, we are changed and touched by the love we receive back.
 All of us grow through the experience of Mission by being God’s hands and hearts in our world